-Unless indicated otherwise, always turn ignition switch to the OFF position before you check, adjust or lubricate the drive chain.
+Place ignition switch to OFF before you check, adjust or lubricate the drive chain.

 Inspection

 This ATV is equipped with O-ring sealed permanently greased pins and rollers.
 Before operating the vehicle, always inspect the drive chain.

 Check for damage or missing O-ring, rollers and correct slack adjustment.